 - Crispy Fried Onions – these really amplify the flavor of the dish and add a great texture to it.

 - Greek Yogurt or Sour Cream (whole milk).

 - Parsley – fresh or dried.

 - Paprika – plain or smoked.

-So to start off you’re going to want to slowly caramelize your onions in a little bit of oil.
-You don’t want your pan to be too hot or else they will burn and have a strong bitter taste, we really don’t want that.
+So, to start off you’re going to want to slowly caramelize your onions in a little bit of oil.
+You don’t want your pan to be too hot or else they will burn and have a strong bitter taste.
 Low and slow is key here.
 Now, be aware, this step requires a bit of TLC and it can take some time and patience as you’ll need to babysit your onions, but the crispy, sweet fried onions that you end up with will make it all worth it.

 Come to think of it, this entire dish is one that really works best if you take your time and treat each step with patience and care.
 It’s the way our mothers and grandmothers cooked and that’s what always makes their food so comforting and homely!

 Once your onions are done, drain and remove them from the pan and set them aside for now.
 Add the remaining oil to the oil leftover in the pan you just fried your onions in and add your brown rice.
 Toss to coat each grain in the oil and lightly toast your rice.

 Once your rice is lightly toasted, add in your vegetable stock and bring it to a boil before allowing it to simmer until most of the liquid is gone (this takes about 8-10 minutes).

 Then add in your dried lentils (that you’ve picked through and washed and drained), along with enough water to cover everything.
 Stir it all together and cover your pan and let your rice and lentils cook.
 Check on them after about 10-15 minutes and add more water if needed until both the rice and the lentils are fully cooked.